aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 Similarly, if one of the two was not a beacon, then we would be leaking the fact that this beacon came from that text.

-### QueryObject has sensitive values
+### QueryObject has encrypted values

-Determines if a Query Object has sensitive values (ENCRYPT_AND_SIGN fields)
+Determines if a Query Object has encrypted values (ENCRYPT_AND_SIGN fields)

-If there are any ExpressionAttributeValues that are referred to by a beacon name that contain sensitive values (ENCRYPT_AND_SIGN field) then QueryObject has sensitive values MUST return true.
+If there are any ExpressionAttributeValues that are referred to by a beacon name that contain encrypted values (ENCRYPT_AND_SIGN field) then QueryObject has encrypted values MUST return true.
 Otherwise it MUST return false.

 ### QueryInput